Buying real estate in Australia?

 What areas in Australia are improving and still affordable as of 2026?

-As of early 2026, the top areas in Australia that are improving and still affordable for house buyers include parts of Sydney's South-West growth belt near new Metro stations, Melbourne's western corridors like Wyndham, Brisbane's Logan and Ipswich areas, and selected northern suburbs of Adelaide.
+As of early 2026, the top areas in Australia that are improving and still relatively affordable for house buyers include Sydney's South-West growth belt around new Metro stations, Melbourne's western corridor near Wyndham and Melton, Brisbane's Logan and Ipswich corridor, Perth's northern and southern rail-aligned suburbs, and parts of Adelaide's northern and southern fringe where official medians remain well below the metro average.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Australia.